-- accepting non-traditional adult students to formal curricula leading to degrees (including those in the form of distance education through correspondence or broadcasting)

-- accepting adults to formal curricula as students not pursuing degrees (e.g. students aiming to accomplish particular units, participants to the classes which permit general public)

-- providing programs designed for adult education (e.g. classes, public lectures, symposiums) and establishing / running sections solely in charge of providing adult education / lifelong learning opportunities (these sections are often named as 'lifelong learning center', 'center of research and education for lifelong learning', 'community college', 'extension center', 'open college', and 'senior college'.
-About universities' involvement in adult educational for older people, please refer to Chapter 10 of this report).
+- accepting adults to formal curricula (including those offered in the form of distance education via correspondence or broadcasting) as non-traditional students who pursue degrees - accepting adults to formal curricula as students who are not pursuing degrees (e.g. students aiming to accomplish particular units, or participants of the classes which allow general public to come to) - providing programs designed for adult education (e.g. classes, public lectures, symposiums) and establishing / running the sections solely in charge of providing adult education / lifelong learning opportunities (these sections are often named 'lifelong learning centers', 'centers of research and education for lifelong learning', 'community colleges', 'extension centers', 'open colleges', and 'senior colleges'.
+About the universities' involvement in adult education for older people, please refer to Chapter 11 of this report).

-It is also commonly observed that universities run programs of adult and community education for local residents in cooperation with local governments, or universities' teaching/research staff are invited to teach in public adult education classes.
-While universities in Japan used to mainly focus upon academic education in the past, they are more involved in providing opportunities of professional developments for adults in recent years, through 'professional graduate schools' (e.g. for training teachers) and various in-service training programs for people working in the professions requiring highly specialized skills -- such as 'school leadership' programs for teachers, courses for staff of social education institutions which lead to the qualification of social education coordinators (Shakai Kyouiku Shuji), and in-service training programs for nurses or dental hygienists.
+It is also commonly observed that universities run programs of adult and community education for local residents in cooperation with local governments, or that members of universities' teaching/research staff are invited to teach in public adult education classes offered by local governments.
+While universities in Japan used to largely focus upon academic education in the past, they are more involved in providing opportunities of professional developments for adults in recent years, through 'professional graduate schools' (e.g. for training teachers) and various in-service training programs for people working in the professions requiring highly specialized skills -- such as 'school leadership' programs for teachers, training courses for the staff of public social education institutions which lead to the qualification of Social Education Coordinators (Shakai Kyouiku Shuji in Japanese), and in-service training programs for nurses or dental hygienists.